Documentation with MkDocs¶

 This command will generate and build your documentation, and start the server locally so you can access it at http://localhost:8000.

-To enable your documentation on GitHub, first create a new release.
+To enable your documentation on GitHub, first Settings > Actions > General

 The generated project also converts all your docstrings into legible documentation.
 By default, the project is configured to work with google style docstrings.